jeffersonking/github-actions/README.md

 Inactive: Can delete if needed.

 2020 Aug 5: Used to prototype Create Pre-release.
-2020 Sep 10: Used to prototype bumpRelease
+2020 Sep 10: Used to prototype bumpRelease, final result exported to sarif-vscode-extension